floweredscarf/su25/labs/lab20/index.md

 ## Discussion: Sorting by Hand

-With your partner, discuss how you would sort a hand of 13 playing cards if you are dealt the cards one-by-one.
+With a partner, discuss how you would sort a hand of 13 playing cards if you are dealt the cards one-by-one.
 Your hand should end up sorted first by suit, and then by rank within each suit.